seantywork/seantywork/README.md

-# Yet Another Merging Lumberjack :zany_face:
+# Yet Another Merge-obsessed Loony :zany_face:

 See /docs for each repo's description